 **To bike eastward or southward, the author suggests the following route from the study of maps: At the Ourcq canal turn left, away from Paris.
 At the end of the bike route, in Clay-Souilly, ride through town, and take D 418 southeastwards to Annet-sur-Marne.
 Cross the Marne and follow D45 and D45A to Esbly.

 To continue eastward, follow minor roads shown on a Michelin or other map, using a route that you plot yourself, for example to Quincy-Voisins, Coullombes and Pierre Levée; or to Cressy-la-Cri and Coulommier.

 To head southward, ride from Esbly to Montry and St.-Germain-sur-Morin.
 Follow a minor road (assuming there is no Disneyland traffic thereon) to Montguillon and Bailly-Romainvilliers, then D96 south, plotting your route to your destination.
 If the traffic is too heavy, continue east along the Morin river to Villiers-sur-Morin, before cutting back west to D96.

 Biking From Paris to De Gaulle Airport:

-For Terminal 1or Terminal 3 (the old terminal T-9), after about one-third of a clockwise rotation, you branch off the loop to the right (as soon as possible), (following the sign for "Service") This road leads to a gate for service vehicles (which you may not enter) but by curving left before the gate, you reverse directions and head back northward to the other loop.
-After a full rotation down the ramp, staying to the right, you should arrive at the at the road for Roissypole (where you may choose between the sidewalk if you prefer.
+To accessTerminal 1or Terminal 3 via Roissypole, after about one-third of a clockwise rotation, branch right (as soon as possible) at junction shown in photo above (pink dots), (following the sign for "Livraisons T 2").
+This road leads to a gate for service vehicles which you are not permitted to enter, but by curving left before the gate, you reverse directions and head back northward onto the other loop.
+After a full rotation down the ramp, staying to the right, you will arrive at the at the road for Roissypole (where you may choose the sidewalk if you prefer.